grenault73/hss-analyser/README.md

 # HSS-analyser

-``v1.0.0``
+``v2.0.0``

 The aim of the application is to detect defects in HSS manifests.

+4 defects can be encountered in live situations:
+- The content start is far behind the DVR start.
+  - The client may want to access an announced segment which is actually not available, seeking in the content in the early DVR window.
+  - _Default tolerated gap_ : 10 seconds.
+  - _Error name_ : `ODD_START_OF_CONTENT`.

+- The total content length seems suspiciously short compared to DVR window length.
+  - The content total length should be nearly equal to DVR window length.
+  - _Default tolerated gap_ : 10 seconds (can be modified with option -sst).
+  - _Error name_ : `ODD_TOTAL_DURATION`.

-Here are the analysed manifest attributes:
+- There are discountinuities in the content.

-- DVR defect: In live cases, a DVR window length should be defined in the manifest.
-All segments present between last segment ending and the beginning of the DVR should be announced in the manifest.
-If the content is far shorter that the DVR window, the client may want to seek in the content were there are no available segments.
-The analyser tolerates a difference of 2 seconds between DVR and content length.
+  - The content is split into several parts.
+Client may seek in discountinuities.
+  - _Error name_ : `CONTENT_DISCOUNTINUITIES`.

+- The end of content is far in the past from manifest receive time.
+  - A live content's end may be close to manifest received time.
+Warn if not.
+  - _Default tolerated gap_ : 60 seconds.
+  - _Error name_ : `ODD_END_OF_CONTENT`.

+- The end of content is far in the past from manifest receive time.
+  - A live content's end may be close to manifest received time.
+Warn if not.
+  - _Default tolerated gap_ : 60 seconds.
+  - _Error name_ : `ODD_END_OF_CONTENT`.

+- There is no content in video or audio track.
+  - _Error name_ : `NO_CONTENT`.

 The analyser will poll manifests at a defined interval.